 MISP is an open source software and it’s also a large community of MISP users creating, maintaining and operating communities of users or organizations sharing information about threats or cyber security indicators worldwide.
 The MISP project doesn’t maintain an exhaustive list of all communities relying on MISP especially that some communities use MISP internally or privately.

-Known Existing Communities
+Known Existing and Public MISP Communities

 Each communities might have specific rules to join them.
 Take a look and feel free to contact the respective communities that fit your organization.
 Some of existing public communities might be interconnected and some might be in an island mode.
 By running MISP, these communities usually allow their members to connect using the MISP API, MISP user-interface or even to synchronize your MISP instance with their communities.
 If you want to add your MISP community in the list,don’t hesitate to contact us.

 CIRCL operates a fairly large MISP community (more than 800 organizations are members) mainly targeting private organizations, companies, financial organizations or IT security companies.
 For more information and how to join this community.

 CiviCERT is an umbrella organizations formed by the partnership between Internet Content and Service Providers, Non Governmental Organizations and individuals that contribute some of their time and resources to the community in order to globally improve the security awareness of civil society.
 The community is fairly new but uses MISP into inform its constituents of malicious activities in their infrastructure.

 CSSA was founded in November 2014 by seven major German companies as an alliance for jointly facing cyber security challenges in a proactive, fast and effective manner.
 Their community uses MISP as core software and to interconnect with others.

 FIRST MISP Community